mvhmz81/cocktail-/README.md

 there is still more that can be done but to allow for more learning i will move on

-the vite and boot starpp is not workingn
+the vite and bootstrap is not working